Work and benefits

-Employers don’t usually allow their staff to work from home and look after children at the same time.
-But employers may relax their rules for now.
+Employers don’t usually allow their staff to work from home and look after children at the same time, but hopefully your employer may be more sympathetic given the current emergency.

 If you can: